A food truck can be your first step into the restaurant business. It’s a fairly easy segment to get into, and startup costs are relatively low.

 3. Other startup costs

-There are other startup costs, as well.
+There are other startup costs that you have to consider when calculating how much does it cost to start a food truck.
 You’ll have to budget for the first batch of ingredients and paper plates and napkins.
 You may also want to spend some money on your website and uniforms for your workers.

 Here’s an estimated total of your startup costs:

 |Food truck (including the food truck wrap and equipment)||$75,000|